MYounas126/CodeSentinel/README.md

 This example showcases how CodeSentinel not only identifies an unvalidated input vulnerability but also provides concrete mitigation steps with the corresponding secure code snippet.

 ## Contributing
-SecureEye welcomes contributions from the developer community!
+CodeSentinel welcomes contributions from the developer community!
 Feel free to submit a pull request to propose enhancements or bug fixes.

 ## License
-SecureEye is licensed under the permissive MIT License.
+CodeSentinel is licensed under the permissive MIT License.
 Refer to the LICENSE file for more details.